 What are the antidotes?

 ¶ Integration: connect with people of all ages.
-An equitable society for all ages requires intergenerational agreements.
+An equitable society for all ages requires intergenerational collaboration.

-¶ Activism: watch for ageist behaviors and attitudes in and around us, speak out about them, and work towards social change.
+¶ Activism: watch for ageist behaviors and attitudes in and around us, challenge them, and create language and models that support every stage of life.